top of page

 Why this pattern forms

-The child creates internal stability instead.
+The child creates stability internally instead.

 The hidden cost